 You can store definitions, findings or theories from relevant literature in one or more memos.

 You can write up your analysis using memos.
 Those memos will be the building blocks for your research report.

 Memos can also be assigned as documents, if you want to code them.
-See Using Memos as Document in the main manual.
+See Using Memos as Document .

-From a methodological point of view, comments are also memos.
-Comments are also places for thinking and writing.
+From a methodological point of view comments are also memos in the sense that comments are also places for thinking and writing.

 In technical terms, in ATLAS.ti there is a distinction between comments and memos, as comments exclusively belong to one entity.
 For example, the document comment is part of the document; a code comment belongs to a particular code and is usually a definition for this code.
 A quotation comment contains notes or interpretations about the quotation it belongs to.